 When was the last time you adjusted your 401(k) or IRA investments?
 Do you have too much money in stocks, especially if you’re near retirement?

 Too many people had too much invested in stocks before the last economic downturn, Stacy warns.
 Consequently, many lost a good chunk of their retirement savings when hard times hit and the markets took a dive.

 There’s no excuse for that, considering that rebalancing your investment portfolio can be done in less than 15 minutes.

 9. Don’t wait

-By the time anyone declares we’re in a recession, we’ll be in one already.
-That’s one reason it’s good to prepare now.
+By the time anyone declares we’re in a recession, it’s too late to prepare for one.
+That’s one reason it’s good to get ready now.